Configure Remote Desktop Web Connection Behavior

-A user can access Remote Desktop Web Connection by clicking the Remote Desktop tab on the RD Web Access page.
+A user can access Remote Desktop Web Connection by clicking the Remote Desktop tab on the TS Web Access page.
 As an administrator, you can configure whether the Remote Desktop tab is available to users.
-Additionally, you can configure settings such as the RD Gateway server to use, and the default device and resource redirection options.
+Additionally, you can configure settings such as the TS Gateway server to use, and the default device and resource redirection options.

 To configure Remote Desktop Web Connection behavior

-On the RD Web Access server, start Internet Information Services (IIS) Manager.
+On the TS Web Access server, start Internet Information Services (IIS) Manager.
 To do this, click Start, point to Administrative Tools, and then click Internet Information Services (IIS) Manager.

-In the left pane, expand the server name, expand Sites, expand Default Web Site, expand RDWeb, and then click Pages.
+In the left pane, expand the server name, expand Sites, expand Default Web Site, and then click TS.

 In the middle pane, under ASP.NET, double-click Application Settings.